 - Once home, place the tree in water as soon as possible.
 Most species can go 6 to 8 hours after cutting the trunk and still take up water.
 Don’t bruise the cut surface or get it dirty.
 If needed, trees can be temporarily stored for several days in a cool location.
 Place the freshly cut trunk in a bucket that is kept full of water.

-Continue reading on the National Christmas Tree Association website.
+Continue reading from the National Christmas Tree Association.